Cumulocity-IoT/cumulocity-device-control-plugin/README.md

 ![addwidget](images/operations.gif)

-**Dashboard Settings(Application Builder Only):** This feature is available only in application builder.
+**Dashboard Settings(Application Builder & Blueprint Forge Only):** This feature is available only in application builder.
 User can navigate to any other dashboard by providing below details:
 -   **Device Type:** Select a device type.
 Navigation will be applied to all devices/assets of this device/asset type to a specific dashboard.
 -   **Dashboard ID:** Dashboard ID of a dashboard where user need to navigate.
 You can find dashboard id in browser URL.
 -   **DeviceId as TabGroup:** Select this option only if you are using Group Template as dashboard in application builder and selected deviceId as tabgroup field during group template configuration.